Ianum Core Concepts

 If you have read our Getting Started section, you are probably already familiar with Gate.
 A Gate is like a door you place in front of a website.
 That door is managed by Ianum and a user will have to prove his identity to open it.
 While opening, there can be a series of actions (according to your needs) that a user can do, for example:

-Group: if you want to create a company profile, an entity group is what you need to create.
+- Group: if you want to create a company (or more in general, a Business) profile, an entity group is what you need to create.
 An entity group is a way to group two o more private entities.

 In this way Ianum can be used both by single users to protect their data and identities, and by groups or organizations, to access as a team and not as individual users.